Moving aimlessly or at the mercy of external forces

 Present participle for to move somewhere in a slow and steady way

-Present participle for to fail to fulfil one's potential
+Present participle for to stray or lose one's way

 (of liquid) Present participle for to flow from